 What Are Dental Inlays and Onlays?

-Dental inlays and onlays are a type of tooth-colored filling made from advanced ceramics.
+Dental inlays and onlays are tooth-colored fillings crafted from advanced ceramics.
 An inlay sits in a single surface of the tooth or fits completely within the cusps if on the top.
 An onlay is more extensive, covering multiple surfaces or extending over one or more cusps.

 As a dentist in Wilmington, NC, we use advanced ceramic materials with excellent translucency to match the luster of natural teeth.
-These materials come in various colors and can even be custom-dyed for a superb color match.
-They are also very strong, contributing to their high success rate, as we’ll discuss below.
+These materials come in various colors, and we custom-dye them for a superb color match.
+They are also very strong, which contributes to their high success rate, as we’ll discuss below.

 While dental inlays and onlays are excellent options for restoring damaged teeth, there are several alternatives depending on your needs:

-• Dental Fillings: Traditional fillings are used for smaller cavities and can be made from materials like composite resin or amalgam.
+• Dental Fillings: Dentists use traditional fillings for smaller cavities and make them from materials like composite resin or amalgam.

 • Crowns: For more extensive damage, crowns cover the entire tooth and offer additional protection.

-• Veneers: Thin shells applied to the front of teeth for cosmetic improvements.
+• Veneers: Dentists apply thin shells to the front of teeth to improve appearance.

-• Bonding: Composite resin used to repair minor damage or enhance the appearance of teeth.
+• Bonding: Dentists use composite resin to repair minor damage or enhance the appearance of teeth.

-• Root Canals: Necessary if the tooth’s pulp is damaged, often followed by a crown.
+• Root Canals: NA root canal becomes necessary if the tooth’s pulp is damaged, often followed by a crown.

-• Sealants: Protective coatings for the chewing surfaces of back teeth to prevent decay.
+• Sealants: Dentists apply protective coatings to the chewing surfaces of back teeth to prevent decay.

 One-Visit Convenience

-Inlays and onlays have been used in dentistry for over a hundred years, but despite their attractiveness, in the past they have been less popular because it used to be necessary to send away to a lab to have inlays and onlays made.
+Dentists have used inlays and onlays for over a hundred years, but despite their attractiveness, in the past they have been less popular because dentists used to send them to a lab to have inlays and onlays made.

 Now, though, CEREC technology allows us to make your inlays and onlays in a single visit.
 We will first remove any decay from your tooth.
-Then we will scan your teeth, giving us a 3D computer model to work with.
-Using that model, we will design your restoration.
-The plan is sent to our diamond mill, which will grind the restoration according to the plan.
+Then we scan your teeth and create a 3D computer model to guide the process.
+We use that model to design your restoration.
+We send the plan to our diamond mill, which precisely mills the restoration according to the plan.
 Why a diamond mill?
 Many of the materials we use contain aluminum oxide, which in nature occurs as the second-hardest element, corundum, which includes rubies.

-Once the restoration is made, we polish it, check the fit and color match, and cement it in place.
+Once we create the restoration, we polish it, check the fit and color match, and cement it in place.
 The entire procedure takes about an hour to an hour and a half, depending on the complexity of the restoration.

 cute mature woman enjoying the beach